-Students enrolled in an animal care certificate program learn about animal nutrition, obedience training, animal behavioral problems, characteristics of different breeds and basic veterinary issues.
-Many certificate programs in the field also include a clinical practicum that requires students to put their knowledge to practical use with actual animals.
+Students enrolled in an animal care certificate program learn about animal nutrition, characteristics of different breeds and species, obedience training, animal behavioral problems and basic veterinary issues.
+Many certificate programs also include a clinical experience that allows students to practice working directly with animals, including how to properly bathe and feed different types of animals.

 There are little or no educational prerequisites for gaining enrollment in the majority of animal care certificate programs.
 Some that are offered through community schools do require that students have a high school diploma; however some non-credit certificate programs do not even require that.

 A certificate program in animal care is likely to contain a majority of courses that are practical and hands-on in nature.
 Students are often expected to work directly with animals to build their skills and knowledge in the following areas: